 Georgia Birth Records Search

-Georgia’s Department of Public Health handles all birth records for the state.
+Georgia’s Department of Public Health handles all GA birth records for the state.
 They have been keeping them on record since January of 1919.
 Some local offices may have older records too.
-If you wish to perform a Georgia birth record search, they make it quite easy for you to get a copy of your birth certificate.
+If you wish to perform Georgia birth records search, they make it quite easy for you to get a copy of your birth certificate.

 You will first need to fill out an application and verify your identity through one of the methods below: driver’s license, state ID card, passport, military ID, unexpired consulate card, debit card with a picture on it, employer, school, inmate, DMV, transportation ID or a weapons carrying license.